 Poster and Presentation

-The student case competition provides participating teams the opportunity to ...
+The student case poster competition provides participating teams the opportunity to ...

-- Demonstrate an understanding of the complexity of leadership as it relates to contemporary, social problems.
+- Gain an appreciation for the complexity of leadership as it relates to addressing and solving contemporary, social or organizational problems.

-- Engage in dialogue and receive feedback to strengthen analytical and presentation skills
+- Engage in dialogue with subject-matter experts and receive feedback to strengthen analytical and presentation skills.

 - Compete with other like-minded students.

-- The case study and plan of action should be realistic and practical -- and suggested actions should not create other unintended problems that could be worse than the original problem.
+- The case study and plan of action should be realistic, practical, well thought out, and not create other unintended problems.

 - Cash prizes are $1,000 for 1st place, $500 for 2nd place, and $250 for third place.

-Case Preparation: In preparing for their submissions, teams my explore any public information source that would be accessible by any scholar, student, or professional consulting group.
-Teams may consult books or articles, search libraries, and use the internet, etc.
+In preparing for their submissions, teams may explore any public information source that would be accessible by any scholar, student, or professional consulting group.
+Teams may consult books or articles, search libraries, use the internet, etc. Selected teams will receive instructions on where to download the grading rubric.

-Executive Summary: Teams will prepare and submit an Executive Summary of no more than two single-spaced pages (excluding references).
-The Executive summary must be submitted electronically to Ms. MayAnn Doan (firstname.lastname@example.org) by the noon on Wed., October 20 deadline.
+Teams will prepare and submit an Executive Summary of no more than two single-spaced pages (excluding references).
+The Executive summary must be submitted electronically to Lt.
+Col. Kim Connolly (firstname.lastname@example.org) by noon on Tues., September 20th deadline.
 Submissions after that date will not be entered into the competition.

 An Executive Summary is a concise and impactful summary of the social problem or challenge being addressed.
 It highlights the specific framing of the problem, briefly summarizes the major points to be covered in reference to the problem, including the history and causes of the identified problem and outlines the recommendations that will be offered to address the problem.
-We ask that the theme of the conference, Evolving Civic Leadership: Citizenship and Social Responsibility, be integrated into this portion of the case study.
+We ask that the theme of the conference, Principled Dissent: Navigating Moral Challenges, be integrated into this portion of the case study.
 Although it is an abbreviated representation of the case/project to be presented, a judge should be able to acquire the information needed from the Executive Summary to adequately prepare for the Video Presentation.
 Based on the Executive Summary, judges should have a fundamental understanding of the problem being addressed, the reasons it exists, and the actions being recommended to help mitigate it.